zarf-dev/proposals/0048-schema-update-process/README.md

 -->

 ### SDK breaking changes
 There will be breaking changes to SDK functions every time a new API version is introduced.
-This could be frustrating for users which have complex integrations with the SDK, However, common user flows should generally be unchanged.
-For example this flow will work regardless of the API version:
+This could be frustrating for users who have complex integrations with the SDK.
+However, common user flows should generally be unchanged.
+For example, this flow will work regardless of the API version:

 ```go
 	pkgLayout, err := packager.LoadPackage(ctx, packageSource, loadOpt)